teleqwe/CSSHudDocumentation/README.md

+**Removed hud download from here to stop confusion, get it from gb link below.**
 **Note: This is made for native resolution, i dont have 1440p so i cannot help you with trouble shooting that**

+**These files are just for reference and are from my sakura hud, they are not default.**

-**How to install:**
+**How to get the full hud:**
-1. Download tele_sakura from releases or https://gamebanana.com/mods/445582
+1. Download tele_sakura from https://gamebanana.com/mods/445582
 2. Extract the folder(tele_sakura) to C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Source\cstrike\custom
 If you do not have a custom folder, create one.